 PERA’s portfolio is well diversified and has investments like real estate and commodities that are expected to perform well if inflation rises.
 Certain inflationary environments could have a negative impact on the overall portfolio for a period of time.

-The Opportunity Fund was created to pursue investments that do not fit into the other asset classes: Global Equity, Fixed Income, Private Equity, and Real Estate.
-Currently, the Opportunity Fund holds investments in timber, tactical, credit, and other opportunities, and risk parity, multi-strategy, and global macro.
+Alternatives was created to pursue investments that do not fit into the other asset classes: Global Equity, Fixed Income, Private Equity, and Real Estate.
+Currently, Alternatives holds investments in opportunistic, real assets, and risk mitigation opportunities.

-PERA manages more than 56 percent of its investments internally where PERA staff has the expertise and resources to do so successfully.
-By using in-house investment professionals, PERA saves more than $35 million every year.
+PERA manages approximately 62% of its investments internally where PERA staff has the expertise and resources to do so successfully.
+By using in-house investment professionals, PERA saved more than $65 million in 2021.

 External managers are hired for numerous reasons; they may have deeper resources in smaller, niche markets or they may have particular strategies that complement our internal portfolios.
 PERA measures external manager results after taking into account management fees.
 External and internal managers are held to similar performance standards.
 The goal is to deliver attractive performance while accounting for risks and manager fees.

 PERA invests for the long term.
 The PERA Board carefully considers both risk and opportunity when determining the strategic asset allocation policy.
 Portfolio performance reflects market performance in large part.
-For the period ending December 31, 2016, the portfolio has returned 5.2 percent over 10 years (net-of-fees) and 9.8 percent over 35 years (gross-of-fees).
+For the period ending December 31, 2021, the portfolio returned 10.9% over 10 years (net-of-fees) and 9.0% over 30 years (gross-of-fees).
 PERA does not attempt to make large, tactical moves to add value.
 Tactical moves may be both high risk and subject to costly failure.

-The short answer is no. The stock portfolio is well diversified.
-Colorado statutes include limitations on how much PERA may own of a particular stock.
+The short answer is no. The equity portfolio is well diversified.
+Colorado statutes include limitations on how much PERA may own of a particular holding.
 In addition, PERA determines portfolio guidelines for managers that foster diversification.

 Yes, various derivatives are utilized in PERA’s portfolio.
 Each asset class has policies and manager restrictions that govern the types of investments that can be included in PERA portfolios and how these investments are to be deployed.
 The use of derivatives is carefully monitored on a routine basis.